konstantinosbakos/Vector_Search_and_Clustering/README.md

 #### Silhouette Evaluation

-For the clusterings created by any algorithm, the silhouette method is used in order to evalute it.
+For the clusterings created by any algorithm, the silhouette method is used in order to evalute them.
 The implementation is heavily inspired by [this paper](https://thescipub.com/pdf/jcssp.2008.252.255.pdf).

 #### Hyperparameters